 A very interesting finding of our research was that community health workers think of themselves as community activists.
 So, it's not just an individual helping HIV-positive clients navigate the system, deal with an HIV diagnosis.
 But importantly, they consider themselves as agents of social change, actual community activists.
 They want to change the system.
 They want to change the community and the community response to HIV.

 We also found that the rewards that they received were very personal rewards.
 They felt that it helped them cope with their own diagnoses, and it also, they felt that they were contributing something positive to the community.
 We believe that the knowledge that we gained from this study will help promote the development of new programs and more effective training programs for community health workers, and I think that will strengthen the overall workforce in the public health field.

 Dr. Richard Jimenez

-Dr. Richard Jimenez is currently a full-time core faculty member in Walden’s College of Health Sciences where he teaches graduate students in Public Health, and supervises Ph.D. dissertation and Dr.PH doctoral study research.
+Dr. Richard Jimenez is currently a full-time core faculty member in Walden’s College of Health Professions where he teaches graduate students in Public Health, and supervises Ph.D. dissertation and Dr.PH doctoral study research.
 Dr. Jimenez received his Doctorate in Public Health degree from the University of Texas School of Public Health.
 Dr. Jimenez has over 28 years’ experience in Public Health practice, teaching and research, including work as a Public Health Advisor at the Centers for Disease Control and Prevention in Atlanta, GA, and as Senior Research Scientist and Director of Patient Safety Research at the University of Texas Medical School in Houston.
 His research interests include program evaluation, infectious diseases, health disparities and the public health impact of medical errors and patient safety.